from __future__ import annotations

 if concat_runs:

-for run in self._runs:
+for run in runs_to_preprocess:

-run.preprocess(pp_steps, per_shank)
+preprocessed_run = run.preprocess(pp_steps, per_shank)

 [docs]